 4. Waterlemon Cay

-In fact, Waterlemon Cay is often considered to be one of the best snorkeling spots on the island.
+In fact, Waterlemon Cay is often considered to be one of the best snorkeling spots on the whole island.

 Snorkelers are often able to spot sea turtles, starfish, tropical fish, rays, conchs and even sometimes dolphins.